Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [load.pumpPoolMaxQueue](./values.yaml#L3053)

 Optional.
-Maximum number of tasks allowed to be queued to enter the "PUMP" thread pool before undertaking backpressure actions.
+Maximum number of tasks allowed to be queued to enter the `PUMP` thread pool before undertaking backpressure actions.
 In particular, the same restrictive actions associated to the `load.serverPoolMaxQueue` check will be performed (regardless that `load.serverPoolMaxQueue` itself is set).
-A steadily long queue on the PUMP pool may be the consequence of a CPU shortage due to a huge streaming activity.
+A steadily long queue on the `PUMP` pool may be the consequence of a CPU shortage due to a huge streaming activity.
 A negative value disables the check.

 **Default:** `-1`
 #### [load.pumpPoolSize](./values.yaml#L3043)

 Optional.
-Size of the "PUMP" internal thread pool, which is devoted to integrating the update events pertaining to each session and to creating the update commands for the client, whenever needed.
+Size of the `PUMP` internal thread pool, which is devoted to integrating the update events pertaining to each session and to creating the update commands for the client, whenever needed.
 This task does not include blocking operations; however, on multiprocessor machines, allocating multiple threads for this task may be beneficial.

 **Default:**